tiantianli007/biohacks2021/README.md

 In main.py, use the seq_file to select which sample to use, (warning, 64 can take very long!).
 Then run: `python main.py` The results of each generation and the score of each individual (which is the list of sequences to perform MSA on) can be seen.

 To see how that compares to a real industry level MSA algorithm, run `python biopytest.py`.

+# How does it work?

+GA-MSA employs a genetic algorithm.
+We begin by defining some terminology.

+- **Gene**: a single sequence in a list of sequences that we wish to align
+- **Individual**: the list of sequences that we wish to align
+- **Population**: a group of individuals, each with different genes
+- **Generation**: an instance of a population

+We begin with generation 1.
+We take the list of sequences we wish to align and simply generate random gaps to fill them all.
+An individual consists of those current sequences, where all of them share the same length.
+Multiple individuals are produced to make a population.

+The iterative portion begins now.
+We compute a fitness score for each individual.
+In our case, we count the number of differences between the sequences, therefore, the lower the fitness score the better.
+We take the strongest individuals, cross breed them by interwining genes, and this produces the next generation.

+We continue doing for a specified number of generations.
+The idea is that hopefully, at the end, we have converged onto an optimal solution.

 # Results